sunbo008/Thinking-Claude/README.md

 ## Demo

-use in chat with the latest Chrome extension featured with a instruction selector:
+Here is a demo of using the latest [Thinking Cluade Chrome extension](https://github.com/richards199999/Thinking-Claude/releases/download/chrome-extension-v3.2.3/thinking-claude-chrome-extension-v3.2.3.zip) (click to download v3.2.3 ) installed in Chrome with the chat of Claude (check [Browser Extension](https://github.com/richards199999/Thinking-Claude?tab=readme-ov-file#browser-extension) for more) featured with an instruction selector:

 https://github.com/user-attachments/assets/afa0f64f-53e5-45bc-9ad8-0641b29d2b77